mehdinemo/read-from-db-and-write-in-text-file-python/README.md

 # read-from-db-and-write-in-text-file-python
-Read From DB and Write in Text file
+Read From DB and Write in Text file\n
-DB table contains two columns, first one is persian string and the second one is integer for writing persian leters, we most add encoding utf-8
+DB table contains two columns, first one is persian string and the second one is integer\n for writing persian leters, we most add encoding utf-8